bigbadcon/bbc-11ty/src/hotel.md

 * Accessible bathroom

 Additionally, half of their shuttles are equipped with wheelchair lifts/ramps, there is a lift to grant access to the foyer, and they have MERV-8 in public spaces and MERV-10 in sleeping/gaming rooms.
 The Atrium has MERV-15 filters pulling air up and exhausting it through the roof.

+## Food and accommodations

+Seattle University has overnight rooms available for people who register early.
+Note that the rooms are University dorms with shared bathrooms.
+The rooms can get quite warm on sunny days, so consider opening your windows and bringing a fan.
+Lunch in the Seattle University cafeteria is included with your ticket.
+A range of dietary options are available, including gluten free and vegan.
+If you have purchased a dorm room, breakfast is also included.

+There are many place to get food within a short walk, including restaurants, fast food, and coffee.
+During the Friday Night dinner slot, Go Play folks will gather at the Rhein Haus, around the corner from campus.
+Please come join us, especially if you’re new!